m4r35n357/ODE-Playground/README.md

 Finally, more general resources on automatic differentiation can be found at the following portal: http://www.autodiff.org/ (see specifically the "Applications" and "Tools" sections).

-## Taylor Series ODE Solvers, c/MPFR in master branch, pure c and Python in pure_c branch)
+## Taylor Series ODE Solvers, c/MPFR in master branch, pure c and Python in pure_c_python branch)

 My primary aim was to be able to solve coupled nonlinear equations and investigate chaotic systems, without relying on "black-box" ODE solvers.
 The resulting c code takes the form of a small (<200 loc) arbitrary precision Taylor Series "library", and the model-specific ODE simulators are tiny client programs to this, typically 25-35 loc each.
 The header file taylor-ode.h contains a terse but complete description of the Taylor Series Method as implemented here, together with derivations of the recurrences that enable analysis of complex composed functions.

-I have also duplicated the ODE solving functionality in Python 3 (at float precision), see the pure_c branch, but with extra testing and more advanced function analysis features (enabled by operator overloading and the Python REPL).
+I have also duplicated the ODE solving functionality in Python 3 (at float precision), see the pure_c_python branch, but with extra testing and more advanced function analysis features (enabled by operator overloading and the Python REPL).

 The recurrence rules (the "t-functions" in c and Python) are the key to calculating high order derivatives accurately, without needing finite differences.
 They generate "jets" of Taylor Series coefficients iteratively, term by term, using previously calculated lower order values.